tuxidriver/inecontainer/README.rst

 The stream start chunk indicates the start of a new virtual file in the container.

-The container chunk format is documented in Table :num:`table-container-stream-start-chunk-format`.
+The container chunk format is documented below.

 .. _table-container-stream-start-chunk-format:
 .. table:: Stream start chunk